Publications and Presentations

 Academic Teaching/Supervisory experience

-• September 2017 – April 2018: Co-supervision of honours thesis Chrissy Schellenberg
+- September 2017 – April 2018: Co-supervision of undergraduate thesis for Chrissy Schellenberg

-• January – April 2017 – Co-supervision of directed studies student, Hailey Davies
+- January – April 2017 – Co-supervision of directed studies project for Hailey Davies

-• January – April 2016: Co-supervision of a directed studies student, Rylan Command.
+- January – April 2016: Co-supervision of a directed studies project for Rylan Command.

 Lead Scientific Diver – Feb 2019 – current – University of Victoria Fisheries Ecology and Marine Conservation Lab – Identifying fish sounds of British Columbia with an autonomous audio and video array.
 Supervised by Prof. Francis Juanes and Dr. Stan Dosso